 Moreover, many times the State of Florida may not have enough evidence to prosecute the crime under the law.
 In those cases, a motion to dismiss may be appropriate to make the case go away in its entirety.

 As stated previously, our firm has experience in defending violence-related cases.
-As a criminal defense attorney, we have defended cases in Duval, St. Johns, Flagler, Clay, Nassau, Putnam, Bradford, Alachua, Columbia and Baker Counties, to name a few.
+As Jacksonville FL domestic violence lawyers, we have defended cases in Duval, St. Johns, Flagler, Clay, Nassau, Putnam, Bradford, Alachua, Columbia and Baker Counties, to name a few.

 Our ability to recognize deficiencies in the State’s case and to take a case to trial, if needed, may result in: the charges being dismissed, much of the evidence being suppressed [thrown out], or a possible acquittal at trial.
 Of course, the facts of each case are different and no attorney, pursuant to Florida Bar Rules, can promise guaranteed results.